jansmolders86/mediacenterjs/README.md

 What's coming up
 ==================
 * Better music handeling
-* frontend will be ported to angular

 Known issues (Updated)
 ==================
-* Movie Buffer size needs tweaking
+* Movie playback on slower PC's needs tweaking
 * Subfolder support is not working yet
 * Music and videos need to be based on arrays/DB entries instead of the current DOM dependencies
-* Current Movie encoding setup is buggy.
+* Code needs to be re-factored.
+Frontend will be ported to knockout or angular

 What still needs to be done
 ==================